jamietanna/sarahseewhy.github.io/_posts/2021-04-01-on-leading.md

 Hearing from other Tech Leads where I work it sounds like carving this time out is really important.
 It can provide time to think about the team holistically.

-I definitely benefited creating space for reflection at my previous company where we had 20% time and a strong culture of using it.
+I definitely benefited from creating space for reflection at my previous company where we had 20% time and a strong culture of using it.

 ### A note on leaning out